CESNET/Nemea-OpenWRT/README.md

 ./scripts/feeds install -a -p nemea
 ```

-The nemea packages should now appear in menuconfig.
+The NEMEA packages should now appear in `make menuconfig`.